-2. What are the qualifications to participate in concurrent enrollment?
+What are the qualifications to participate in concurrent enrollment?

-- A student must be in grades 9, 10, 11, or 12. - A student must present indicators such as a 3.0 GPA, a B grade or better in academic classes, and good attendance, which indicates he/she is prepared for college-level instruction. - A student must comply with special course qualifications (ACT scores, prerequisites, or placement tests).
+- A student must be in grades 9, 10, 11, or 12. - Higher education institutions may ask that a student present indicators such as a 3.0 GPA, a B grade or better in academic classes, and good attendance, which indicates he/she is prepared for college-level instruction. - Higher education institutions will require that a student comply with special course qualifications (ACT scores, prerequisites, or placement tests).